stitchdata/docs/_integration-schemas/zendesk/ticket_audits.md

         object-attributes:
           - name: "channel"
             type: "string"
-            description: "The channel used to create the event."
+            description: "The channel used to create the event.
+For example: `web`, `mobile`"

           - name: "source"
             type: "object"